 Clinical Relevance – Hyposplenism

 Damage to the spleen predisposes to infection by encapsulated bacteria.
 This damage can occur directly following trauma,surgery or sickle cell anaemia.
-Alternatively, a state of a functional hyposplenism can occur in diseases such as coeliac disease.
+Alternatively, a state of functional hyposplenism can occur in diseases such as coeliac disease.

 Splenic macrophages are responsible for the clearance of blood borne bacteria.
 Encapsulated bacteria can only be phagocytosed following opsonisation, and are poorly cleared otherwise.
 C3b is an example of an opsonin which facilitates this clearance, and itself is activated by IgM.

 If the spleen is damaged or dysfunctional, splenic macrophages are not present to remove these opsonised encapsulated bacteria from the circulation.
-As a result, the bacteria persist in the bloodstream, pre-disposing to sepsis.
+As a result, the bacteria persist in the bloodstream, hence pre-disposing to sepsis.